stromseng/effective-progress/README.md

 - `bold`, `dim`, `italic`, `underline`, `inverse`, `hidden`, `strikethrough`

+## Dependencies & package size

+The only dependencies in this project are `effect` and `chalk`.
+You will already be dependant on `effect` and most likely `chalk` if doing any coloring, so package size likely wont be a concern.

 ## Notes

 - This is a WIP library, so expect breaking changes.
 Feedback and contributions are very welcome!